 The following are common symptoms of IBM:

 Some of the first signs of inclusion body myositis are falling, difficulty getting up from a chair, and weakened grip.
-Muscles most often affected are those at the front of the thighs, those that elevate the feet, and those in the hips, fingers, wrists, upper arms, shoulders, neck, back, and, less often, in the face.
-Many IBM patients notice shrinking (atrophy) in the arms and thighs as the muscles become weaker.
-Trouble swallowing, or dysphagia, is a common problem for patients with IBM as well.
+Muscles most often affected early on in the course of the disease are those at the front of the thighs and fingers.
+Many people with inclusion body myositis notice shrinking (atrophy) in the forearms and thighs as the muscles become weaker.
+Trouble swallowing, or dysphagia, is also a common problem for those with inclusion body myositis, and in rare cases, may be the first symptom.

 Inflammatory disease debate

 There is currently some debate among myositis experts about whether or not inclusion body myositis is actually an inflammatory disease.
-Inflammatory cells are present in muscle tissue from patients with inclusion body myositis, especially earlier in the disease process, but their role in causing muscle weakness is unclear.
+Inflammatory cells are present in muscle tissue from those with inclusion body myositis, especially earlier in the disease process, but their role in causing muscle weakness is unclear.
+Anti-cN1A autoantibodies have also been found in some people with inclusion body myositis, supporting an immune-mediated mechanism of inclusion body myositis.

 Most experts agree, however, that an eventual treatment and cure will likely require attention to both inflammation and muscle degeneration.